405th-Infantry-Division/Mantle/mantle.md

 + Disciplinary data being held against that personal data.
 + Their personal name being used in the course of business in the 405th Infantry Division.

-The 405th being able to share personal data to any justified party within the course of the 405th's business, including convention organizers, 343i, social media and law enforcement.
+The 405th being able to share personal data to any justified party within the course of the 405th's business, including convention organizers, Halo Studios, social media and law enforcement.

 *Members who serve in military branches or in professions that may keep them from attending events for a time greater than twelve (12) months are exempt from activity level requirements if their service or profession renders them unable to meet these requirements.